david-vazquez/keras_zoo/README.md

 ## Introduction

 This repo contains the code to train and evaluate state of the art classification, detection and segmentation methods in a unified Keras framework working with Theano and TensorFlow.
 Pretrained models are also supplied.

-The available models are:
+## Available models

 ### Classification
  - [x] Lenet network as described in [Gradient-Based Learning Applied to Document Recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf).